 Green tea

-Black tea, white tea, and oolong teas also originate as the leaves of the Camellia sinensis plant; they are just harvested at different times, and the leaves are rolled and dried in different ways.
+Black tea, white tea, and oolong teas also originate from the leaves of the Camellia sinensis plant; they are just harvested at different times and rolled and dried differently.
 All teas from the Camellia sinensis plant contain caffeine.

 Herbal tea

 Herbal teas either consist of a single herb or a mix of single herbs that can be steeped as tea.
-Herbal teas don’t contain caffeine, but they can have a lot of health benefits.
+They don’t contain caffeine, but they can have many health benefits.

-By the way, I’m focusing only on green tea and herbal tea because I have the most experience and have done the most research on these types of tea.
+By the way, I’m focusing only on green tea and herbal tea because I have the most experience and have researched these types of tea.

-Also, herbal tea is a vast tea category, and it is the category that we should focus our energy on for gut health benefits.
+Also, herbal tea is a vast category of tea, and we should focus our energy on it for its gut health benefits.

 Choosing the Best Tea for Gut Health

-There are so many tea companies and types of tea in the world it can get a little overwhelming.
+There are so many tea companies and types worldwide that it can get a little overwhelming.

-It’s best to find a brand of tea that lives up to healthy standards; then, you can safely shop for teas from that brand.
+It’s best to find a brand of tea that meets healthy standards; then, you can safely shop for teas from that brand.

 So here’s the breakdown of our top four considerations when choosing a brand of tea: